altaga/Effi-Send/README.md

 Unlike just transferring assets, interacting with MultiChainChat and Circle Relayer smart contracts required some additional considerations when using Embedded Wallets.
 We will explain the most important functions used to make this possible, however all the code will be available at the end of this section.

-- Send Message Cross-chain with Programmable Wallets: This type of transaction can be done in just one transaction.
+- Send Message Cross-chain with Embedded Wallets: This type of transaction can be done in just one transaction.
 It is executed using circle's Javascript SDK.

         const data = chatInterface.encodeFunctionData("addMessage", [
             to,